Keeper is fanatical about credential security and data protection

 Keeper SSO Connect On-Prem

-SSO Connect On-Prem is a self-hosted integration that requires either a Windows or Linux hosted application server.
+While most customers deploy Keeper SSO Connect Cloud, customers that require an on-prem solution can deploy SSO Connect On-Prem, a self-hosted integration that requires either a Windows or Linux hosted application server.
 In order to maintain Zero Knowledge security and ensure a seamless SSO experience for users, Keeper SSO Connect must be installed on the customer's server.
-Windows, Mac and Linux environments are fully supported with High Availability (HA) load balancing operational modes.
+Windows, Mac and Linux environments are fully supported with High Availability (HA) load balancing operational modes and super-encryption with hardware security modules.

 Keeper SSO Connect automatically generates and maintains the Master Password for each provisioned user, which is a randomly generated 256-bit key.
 This Master Password is encrypted with the SSO Key.
 The SSO Key is encrypted with the Tree Key.
 The SSO Key is retrieved from the server upon Keeper SSO Connect service startup, and then decrypted using the Tree Key, which is stored locally on the server to support automatic service startup.
 Communication between SSO Connect and Keeper's Cloud Security Vault is protected with a Transmission Key.
 SAML communications are cryptographically signed and are protected by the RSA-SHA256 or ECDSA-SHA256 signature algorithm depending on the type of encryption key (RSA or ECC) provided by the customer.